yardsale8/stat110_book/_sources/chp7/interpreting_slope_intercept.rst

     The :math:`y`-intercept of the regression line  is the *average* value of :math:`y` when the :math:`x` variable is zero.

-The following figure contains a template for and example of adding context to our interpretation.
+The following figure contains a template for adding context to our interpretation, along with an example of the application of the template.

 |image7025|